cstrap/awesome-2048-and-beyond/README.md

 - [Flappy 2048](http://hczhcz.github.io/Flappy-2048/) Jump through the tiles and get to 2048!
 - [Fibonacci](http://themoreyouknow.github.io/fib) Join the numbers following each others in fibonacci sequence.
 - [Hexagon 16384](http://rudradevbasak.github.io/16384_hex/) Join the numbers and get to the 16384 tile!
 In an hexagon way!
+- [2048 for physicists](http://milrivel.github.io/LHC/) Collide these elementary particles and generate the Higgs Boson!

 ## self hosted